Intro

 One of the trickiest parts of visual testing is ensuring your application looks good across different browsers, operating systems, and screen resolutions.
 What looks perfect in Chrome on your MacBook might not look so great in Safari on an iPhone 12.

-Visual testing is often done manually, which can be time-consuming and easy to mess up.
+Manual testing is done by humans, which means human errors come with it.
 It’s easy to miss a visual bug, especially if you’re testing on multiple browsers and devices.

 Luckily, Playwright has some great features to help with these challenges, so let’s dig into how it works.